Understanding Non-12 Step Holistic Approaches to Meth Addiction Recovery.

 Other common names for methamphetamine include chalk, crank, crystal, ice, meth, and speed.

-How is Crystal Meth Produced?
+How Crystal Meth is commonly produced:

 - Ephedrine Tablets

 - Sulphuric Acid